iSynaptic/java-kata/README.md

 - All processing warnings and errors will be written to `stderr` rather than `stdout`.
 By default `stderr` is usually piped to a console for viewing during debugging & ad-hoc analysis sessions, but this will also allow warnings and errors to be monitored by other tools more robustly and not impact downstream processing of successfully computed statistics by other tools.

+- Implied in the *example* organization hierarchy input data file is the requirement to allow parent organizations to be referenced before they are defined (eg not in "tree order" [see assumptions]).
+However, this will require additional memory and processing time to resolve these once the entire data file has been loaded.
+If possible, upstream systems should try to or be required to order input data in "tree order" so as to eliminate this additional processing overhead.

 - Parsing user data into POJOs is unnecessary since there are no requirements that require the user data to be maintained.
 However, the data should still be parsed into typed variables to support input validation and further processing by the Org POJO.

 	It could be argued that may be better to parse user data them into a POJO for consistency sake and to avoid committing the ["Data Clump" code smell](https://sourcemaking.com/refactoring/smells/data-clumps).
 However, this would create a potentially high number of POJO objects that would need to be collected by the garbage collector almost immediately after use.
 Memory allocation and collection can often become a serious bottleneck in performant data processing.
 Since the complexity cost of parsing into local stack variables is low and the "Data Clump" smell would be fairly localized, a User POJO will not be created.